setvir/sorantoki/README.md

 -   ✅ Use the language forever, for free, for anything.
 -   ✅ Create and sell learning materials based on the grammar/lexicon with attribution and same license.
--   ❌ Never sell or paywall the canonical grammar PDF or lexicon themselves.
+-   ❌ Never sell or paywall the canonical grammar or lexicon.
 -   ❌ Never remove credits or claim Sorantoki as your own creation.